Nonparametric Bayesian volatility learning under microstructure noise: Introduction

 There exists a large body of statistics and econometrics literature on nonparametric volatility estimation under microstructure noise.
 See, e.g., \cite{hoffmann12}, \cite{jacod09}, \cite{mykland:zhang:09}, \cite{reiss11}, \cite{sabel15}; a recent overview is \cite{mykland12}.
 The literature predominantly deals with estimation of the integrated volatility $\int_0^t s^2(u)\dd u$, although inference on $s$ has also been studied in several of these references.
 Various methods proposed in the above-mentioned works share the property of being \emph{frequentist} in nature.
+An important paper \cite{mancini2015spot} is a mix of theoretical and practical results, with a clear predominance of the former.
+Its main purpose (see page 262) is proposing a unifying frequentist approach to spot volatility estimation, from which many previously existing approaches would be derived as special cases.
+This allows comparison between them.
+As our approach is Bayesian, our results do not fall under the general umbrella of \cite{mancini2015spot}.

 In this paper, our main and novel contribution is the development of a \emph{practical} nonparametric Bayesian approach to volatility learning under microstructure noise.
-More specifically, we propose a novel Bayesian approach to volatility learning and demonstrate good performance of our method on two representative simulation examples.
-We also apply our method on the EUR/USD exchange rate dataset.
+We specify an inverse Gamma Markov chain prior (Cf.\ \cite{cemgil07}) on the volatility function $s$ and reduce our model to the Gaussian linear state space model.
+Posterior inference in the latter is performed using Gibbs sampling including a Forward Filtering Backward Simulation (FFBS) step.
+We demonstrate good performance of our method on two representative simulation examples.
+The first example uses a benchmark function, popular in nonparametric regression, see~\cite{fan95}, as the volatility function.
+In the second example we consider a well known and widely used stochastic volatility model, the Heston model, see~\cite{heston93}, or \cite[Section~10.3.3]{filipovic2009} and \cite[Chapter~19, Appendix~A]{brigomercurio2006}.
+In both examples our approach shows accurate results.
+We also apply our method to a real data set of EUR/USD exchange rates and we deduce a clear and understandable variation in the volatility over time.

 In general, a nonparametric approach reduces the risk of model misspecification; the latter may lead to distorted inferential conclusions.
 The presented nonparametric method is not only useful for an exploratory analysis of the problem at hand (cf.~\cite{silverman86}), but also allows honest representation of inferential uncertainties (cf.~\cite{mueller13}).
 Attractive features of the Bayesian approach include its internal coherence, automatic uncertainty quantification in parameter estimates via Bayesian credible sets, and the fact that it is a fundamentally likelihood-based method.
 For a modern monographic treatment of nonparametric Bayesian statistics see \cite{ghosal17}; an applied perspective is found in \cite{mueller15}.